 Snacks, more snacks and breaks.

 Yes, I am SERIOUS!!
-Snacks are my first line of defense when my sweetheart gets irritable in the car.
-Lots of variety and mess-free finger foods is the key.
+Snacks are my first obstruction when my sweetheart gets cranky in the car. mess-free finger foods and a lot of variety is the key.

 Bring in soothe items.